phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 The entry point convention depends on your operating system.
 I recommend you to read the Linux section even if you're on a different OS because we will use this convention for our kernel.

 #### Linux
 On Linux, the default entry point is called `_start`.
-The linker just looks for a function with that name and sets this function as entry point the executable.
-So to overwrite the entry point, we define our own `_start` function:
+The linker just looks for a function with that name and sets this function as entry point to the executable.
+So, to overwrite the entry point, we define our own `_start` function:

 ```rust
 #[no_mangle]